-The Court's closure of the Potter trial to the public does not appear to be based on a finding that closure is required to prevent a substantial probability of harm to public health due to COVID-19.
-See Aug.
-5th Order at 2-3 (stating that the COVID-19 pandemic is "wind[ing] down.").
-But even assuming that a physical courtroom closure was necessary due to COVID-19, banning the public total access to the trial would still violate the First Amendment because less restrictive alternatives exists: either permitting media personnel in the courtroom to provide A/V coverage so that the general public can virtually access the trial, or moving the trial to a courtroom with gallery seating sufficient to accommodate members of the general public.
+Assuming that a physical courtroom closure is necessary due to COVID-19, as this Court now believes, banning the public total access to the trial would still violate the First Amendment because less restrictive alternatives exist: either permitting media personnel in the courtroom to provide A/V coverage so that the general public can virtually access the trial, or moving the trial to a courtroom with gallery seating sufficient to accommodate members of the general public.

-An overflow room is neither an alternative less restrictive means, nor, as Judge Cahill found, a "reasonable measure to protect the constitutional rights of defendant[], the public, and the press."
+An overflow room is neither a sufficiently less restrictive alternative, nor, as this Court found, a "reasonable measure to protect the constitutional rights of defendant..., the public, and the press."
 Order Denying Motion to Reconsider and Amend Order Allowing Audio and Video Coverage of Trial at 5, State v.
 Chauvin, 27-cr-20-12646 (Dec.
 18, 2020) (Cahill J., Order).
-As the First Amendment requires the implementation of the least restrictive alternative, overflow rooms cannot satisfy this exacting requirement, where the Court has at its disposal the ability to either livestream the trial or to change to a courtroom that has gallery seating.
+As the First Amendment requires the implementation of the least restrictive alternative, overflow rooms cannot satisfy this exacting requirement, where the Court has at its disposal the ability to either livestream the trial or to change to a courtroom with gallery seating.